HeyYouWhoMe/BroadcastViewer/README.md

 To make this demonstration easier, we will concentrate on just creating the drone's ```Custom Proximity Profile™```, and a single ```Companion App``` that can firehose both drone and pilot persona data into the same Event Hub.
 We have already given you the Well-Known Proximity Personas for both of these, so you should be able to use these examples to be able to create your pilot persona yourself.

-Using the app for both roles does, however, have one disadvantage, and that is that we wont be accommodating one data field, the one called ```UAV Emergency Status ```.
+Using the app for both roles does, however, have one disadvantage, and that is that we wont be accommodating one data field, the one called ```UAV Emergency Status```.

 ```
 It will, however, be a doddle for developers wishing to create two Companion Apps, to add this feature to the Control Station version, making sure that the Control Station app adds it to the info that it sends to the event hub.
 The UI for this just needs a series of buttons to represent different states, and the pilot can manually change the state as the state of the drone goes from being in a normal state, to another state.

-We will be clever and define that the absence of such a data field in the transmission of the data to the event hub, implies that the drone is in a normal state, and if drone information stops being transmitted, that the drone will be in a 'lost connection' state.
+We will be clever and define that the absence of such a data field in the transmission of the data to the event hub, implies that the drone is in a normal state, and if drone information stops being transmitted, that the drone will be in a 'lost connection' state when it stops appearing in the event hub and yet the control station information keeps appearing.
 So to a degree, the UAV Emergency Status is being indicated anyway.

-Also, we have a feature in the pipeline where custom data pickers will be able to be created in the Custom Profile Editor, which will allow an additional field to be added to the Control Station proximity persona, so that the pilot will be able to tap it and make a status change to the data that he is sending into the Event Hub.
+Also, we have a feature in the pipeline where custom data pickers will be able to be created in the Custom Persona Editor, which will allow an additional field to be added to the Control Station proximity persona, so that the pilot will be able to tap it and make a status change to the data that he is sending into the Event Hub.

 We could have added a text box now where the pilot manually tapped in a status code, but as developers we think that that would be tacky, we'd rather wait for the emergence of the custom data picker creation utility in a future release of the Who™ Me app.

+This will add just two characters to the length of the InfoDic that is transmitted by the persona, key name an emergency status that are both a single digit in length, so V2 of the persona is likely to have the following changed from

+  "KeyNameMap": {
+    "1": "Latitude",
+    "2": "Longitude",
+    "A": "Flight Number",
+    "B": "Drone Id",
+    "C": "Drone Id Country Code",
+    "D": "Control Station Altitude",
+    "E": "Control Station Speed",
+    "F": "Control Station Heading",
+    "G": "Barometric Pressure",
+    "H": "Time Stamp",
+    "I": "Immediate Macro Sync",
+    "J": "Relayable Macro Sync"
+  }

+  to

+    "KeyNameMap": {
+    "1": "Latitude",
+    "2": "Longitude",
+    "A": "Flight Number",
+    "B": "Drone Id",
+    "C": "Drone Id Country Code",
+    "D": "Control Station Altitude",
+    "E": "Control Station Speed",
+    "F": "Control Station Heading",
+    "G": "Barometric Pressure",
+    "H": "Time Stamp",
+    "I": "Emergency Status",
+    "J": "Immediate Macro Sync",
+    "K": "Relayable Macro Sync"
+    }

+(note the additon of "I": "Emergency Status" in the second one, with the two keys that follow renamed), with similar changes cascading through the ServiceInfoDictionary, KeyTypeMap, KeyToMacroIdMap, MacroIdToKeyMap, and EditableKeys dictionaries.

 Nevertheless, we'll get an app into the Google Play Store soon that has the capacity for the Control Station operator to manually change the UAV Emergency Status in the Companion app.
 We will do this because we envisage that an update to that app will have a bluetooth channel available to it so that operators can build their own hardware that automatically changes the status, depending upon their setup.
 For example, they might fit a ZigBee transmitter with a range of 50 km onto their drone, and receive the drone's status changes on a corresponding ZigBee receiver.

 Alternatively, a device on the drone could be configured to talk to the Companion App on the drone by Bluetooth, altering the status flags that are sent to the Event Hub.
+These will require an open specification and for simplicity will likely include a snippet of JSON sent to a receiving Bluetooth Text Terminal like { "uavemergencystatus":"0" } to indicate normal.

-Doing things like this is already second nature to the FPV community!
+Stacking technology like this is already second nature to the FPV community!
 ```

 As homework, all you need to do is replicate similar steps for the pilot's control station proximity persona, as you do here for the drone's, because satisfying the FAA's requirements will be a matter of how to get the common information **out** of the Event Hub and directing it to a common, official, ```FAA Traffic Management Aggregator``` so that information about all drones are commonly available to any service that needs it.